nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 The Pods have one volume for store the public and private SSH keys defined on [4.2.4 Kubernetes Secrets](#424-kubernetes-secrets) require for the synchronization with the Primary Pod via SSH.
 It is not required to add a new volume for store the configuration since all the secondary Pods synchronize the configuration with the Primary, but could be use to make sure that all the Secondary Pods have the same configuration in case any fail to synchronize.
 The Secondary Pods also have a "ReadinessProbe", this test will run a healthcheck every 10 seconds, starting 200 seconds after deployment, as long as the healthcheck result is not positive, the Pod status will remain in "NotReady" and will not be included in the redirection of the Load Balancer.

-After the template is deployed we can scale the Secondary Pods by running:
+After the manifest is deployed we can scale the Secondary Pods by running:
 ```
 scale -n <namespace name> --replicas=<number replicas> deployment/<pod name>
 ```